-UK's Boris Johnson calls on millions to go back to work in plan to ease lockdown
+Boris Johnson calls on UK to go back to work in plan to ease lockdown

 Johnson announced several other new measures:

-- Workers should avoid public transport where possible.
+- People returning to work should avoid public transport where possible.

 - Quarantining people entering the country by air would come into place "soon."

-- A new five-tier alert system, like one the UK uses for terror threats, will be employed.
+- A new five-tier alert system, like one the UK uses for terror threats, will be employed by a biosecurity center.

 - The advice and slogan "Stay at home" to save lives is now "Stay alert."